NASP Practice Model Organizational Principles

 - Time is allowed for supervision and mentoring in peer consultation.

 - A coordinated plan to evaluate school psychological services is implemented.

 - Practica and internship experiences occur under conditions of appropriate supervision.

-- School psychology supervisors provide professional leadership.
+- School psychology supervisors provide and engage in professional leadership.